 It hit me really hard, making me feel so unworthy to step my feet on God’s holy ground and to raise His banner while dancing in His sanctuary.
 Persistent in reminding me how sinful and undeserving I was to be called God’s child, the enemy whispered lies like “You could never make your God smile” and “Your God is too holy to lay His eyes on you”, which crushed my heart to pieces just a couple of minutes before the service started.

 I did not tell anyone about it.
-It was a battle I had to over come by myself right there and then.
+It was a battle I had to overcome by myself right there and then.
 My co-dancers and I then prayed desperately for the Lord’s presence, begging God to cleanse our hearts and thoughts for we didn’t want anything to hinder us from worshiping Him.
 I silently prayed, “Lord, I’m being haunted.
 I’m struggling right now.
 But I don’t want this to stop me from entering your courts.
 No matter what happens, I will worship you.”

 When the service started, we were just worshiping while waiting for our assigned song.
 Then I found myself crying out in worship.
 My tears kept on streaming down my face and burst all the more when I heard our song being sung by the praise and worship team.
 We then ran in front and danced with the flags and worshipped like never before!
 It was the first time I couldn’t help but dance and cry my heart out.
 All of a sudden, I heard this verse resounding in my head which brought me comfort.

 “Though your sins are like scarlet, I will make them as white as snow.
-Though they are red like crimson, I will make them as white as wool.”
+Though they are red like crimson, I will make them as white as wool.” -Isaiah 1:18

 And it was the sweetest embrace I’ve ever experienced!
 I remembered what Rick Warren wrote in his book, The Purpose Driven Life, “The deepest level of worship is praising God inspite of pain.”